statamic/v2-docs/content/pages/7.addons/2.classes/4.fieldtypes/index.md

 ## Generating a Fieldtype {#generating}

-The `please make:addon` or `please make:fieldtype` commands will create these for you - with some boilerplate code to get you going.
+The `php please make:addon` or `php please make:fieldtype` commands will create these for you - with some boilerplate code to get you going.

 The code within the `fieldtype.js` file will be loaded automatically within the Control Panel.

 ## The Javascript side {#javascript}

 Vue.js lets us do work some magic with the power of two-way data-binding, like knowing and having access to the current state of all data in a Publish screen at all times.

+Statamic calls the defined Vue.js component using the props `data`, `config` and `name`.

 Let's dive into an example to make things clearer.
 Have you ever seen one of those password fields with a checkbox that toggles whether the text is visible?
 Let's build one of those.